OzzyProjects/datalink_layer_sniffer/README.md

 ![](valgrind/valgrind.png)

 **TODO : accept bpf filters files or propose some of them by default and capturing radiotap packets and other layers 2 protos **

+**DO NOT HESITATE TO LEAVE YOUR FEEDBACK TO LET ME DO SOME IMPROVEMENTS**